Torch Component[source]

 Implementation example

-Here is an example of a trainable component:
+Here is a draft of a trainable component:

 import torch